htutwaiphyoe/mastering-accessibility/learn-a11y/README.md

 Robust

 aria => Accessible Rich Internet Application, helper attributes for accessibility in html tag, default html has limitation for accessibility

+## 06. Screen Readers

+Screen readers convert digital text into synthesized speech.
+They empower users to hear content and navigate with the keyboard.
+The technology helps people who are blind or who have low vision to use information technology with the same level of independence and privacy as anyone else.

+What all they let you do
+Read all content
+Display a list of links
+Display a list of headings

+There are different kind of screen readers for different platforms.
+But most of the accessibility are work well with all of them.
+There can be old version of screen reader problems.
+There is no screen reader specifications depends on company

+Mac has built-in screen reader

+Voiceover for Mac
+How to enable VoiceOver for Mac

+System Preferences
+Accessibility
+VoiceOver
+Enable VoiceOver
+cmd + f5